tobega/tailspin-v0/Notes.md

 * Local data tagged identifiers could escape to the outside.
 We should make that an error.
 * Programs execute all statements, but when included or used as module, only the used definitions are executed.
 * Bytes values use direct variable references.
 Currently `[x ($a) ($b) x]` works, why not `[x $a $b x]`?
+* Operators take in the current value as well as the two operands.
+This is weird.

 ### Exceptions
 Do we need them?
 Do we want them?